sadie-jw/prework-study-guide/README.md

 ## Description

-I created this Prework Study Guide for boot camp students who were going through the Prework for the course.
+I created this Prework Study Guide for boot camp students going through the Prework for the course.
 This guide contains notes HTML, CSS, Git, and JavaScript.

 ## Installation